j4k0m/Boxer/README.md

 # Boxer
-Auto enumeration tool that will help during hacking on HackTheBox, TryHackMe...etc
+Auto enumeration tool that will help you during playing on HackTheBox, TryHackMe...etc

 # Features